ricardoquesada/unijoysticle2/docs/amiga_atarist.md

 The 3-buttons firmware has the following benefits / limitations:

-* Supports the 3 joystick buttons (yay!).
+* Supports the 3-joystick buttons (yay!).
 Suitable for certain Amiga/Atari ST games.
-* But only one gamepad at the same time can be connected.
+* But only one gamepad can be connected.
 That means:
   * Unijoysticle's `enhanced mode` cannot be activated.
-  * Cannot use just one Unijoysticle to play two player games (it requires two Unijoysticles).
+  * Cannot use just one Unijoysticle to play games that requires two joysticks (it requires two Unijoysticles).